-The Function of Stem Cells
+The Function of Cells

-Adult stem cells can be transferred into any single organ in the body since stem cells have the capacity to develop into many possible differentiated cells.
+Adult cells can be transferred into any single organ in the body since cells have the capacity to develop into many possible differentiated cells.
 Since they are capable of self-renewing indefinitely, they will divide many times and will specialize to promote the healing of organs while still sustaining the original undifferentiated cell.

-Stem Cell Treatment for COPD and Other Lung Diseases: The Options
+Cellular Treatment for COPD and Other Lung Diseases: The Options

-While there are many options for the type of stem cell used in the world, the Lung Institute only treats with adult autologous stem cells.
-This means the stem cells are directly coming from an adult patient’s own body.
-This decreases the possibility of rejection and eliminates any possible controversy associated with stem cells.
+While there are many options for the type of stem cell used in the world, the Lung Institute only treats with adult autologous cells.
+This means the cells are directly coming from an adult patient’s own body.
+This decreases the possibility of rejection and eliminates any possible controversy associated with cells.

 Treatment for COPD and Other Lung Diseases: The Process

 The cells are extracted from the patient’s body either through bone marrow or blood.
 The cells are then isolated by a trained professional.
 Almost immediately, the cells are returned to the patient intravenously.
 Once the cells are returned to the patient, they will begin to promote the healing of lung tissue.
 With their ability to continually replicate, the lungs grow stronger, and patients are able to breathe easier.